-Yes, there are at least two types of memory problems, working memory and long term memory, which can lead to difficulties in learning.
+Yes, there are at least two types of memory problems, working memory and long term memory.
+These can lead to difficulties in learning.

-Problems in working memory can lead to difficulties in learning because the individual may have less space in working memory for organizing and integrating new skills or knowledge.
-This can affect the individual’s ability to follow directions, organize thoughts for speaking and writing, and learn multi-step procedures or process information quickly.
+First off, working memory problems lead to learning challenges.
+The student may have less space in working memory for organizing and integrating new skills or knowledge.
+This affects their ability to follow directions, organize thoughts for speaking and writing, learn multi-step procedures, or to process information quickly.
 Teachers and parents may see gaps in skills and lack of self-confidence for learning new things.
 It is common for teachers and parents to assume the student is lazy or unmotivated.
-Meanwhile the student feels inadequate and incompetent in their ability to learn.
-The individual, parents, and teachers need to realize that once material is learned the individual can show age appropriate ability to recall it.
-When parents and teachers, misinterpret the symptoms of a working memory problem, they may respond to the student in ways that lead the student to behave in a disruptive manner, withdraw from others, refuse to try to learn new things, and talk of hating school.
+Meanwhile, the student feels inadequate and incompetent in their ability to learn.
+The student, parents, and teachers need to realize that once material is learned, they can show the age appropriate ability to recall it.
+When parents and teachers misinterpret the symptoms of a working memory problem, they may respond to students in ways that lead them to behave in disruptive ways.
+Therefore, this response can cause them to withdraw from others, refuse to learn new things, and dislike school.

-The second type of memory problem affects long-term memory.
-A long-term memory problem may affect what information is recalled, the time it takes an individual to recall information, or one’s ability to remember things in the correct order or sequence.
-The individual may be disorganized, confused, or disoriented when presented with a series of directions or steps in learning new material.
+Secondly, long-term memory problems affect how information is recalled, time it takes to recall information, or to remember things in the correct order or sequence.
+The student is disorganized, confused, or disoriented when presented with a series of directions or steps in learning new material.
 He/she may confuse the order of syllables in a word or phrase.
-It may be the case that the student knows what he/she wants to say but cannot organize the ideas, find the right word, or communicate their thoughts in a clear manner.
-This difficulty may affect speech as well as writing skills.
-An individual with this problem may experience significant frustration in class or at home because they have such difficulty communicating.
-They may have difficulty completing tasks that require more than two steps.
+It may be the case that the student knows what he/she wants to say, but cannot organize the ideas, find the right word, or communicate their thoughts clearly.
+This difficulty may affect speech and writing skills.
+Students with this problem may experience significant frustration in class or at home because they have major difficulties with communication.
+They may have difficulty completing tasks that require multiple steps.
 Math computation and problem solving may be especially difficult because they may take a procedure out of order, make a simple calculation error, or write the wrong answer down despite knowing how to solve the problem.

 What can be done to help someone who has a memory problem?